Anxiety Medications: Medication Types And Effects

 Selective serotonin reuptake inhibitors (SSRIs)

 SSRIs work by increasing the serotonin levels in your brain.
-Common brand names of SSRIs for anxiety and depression may include Celexa, Lexapro, Paxil, Prozac, Luvox, and Zoloft.
-Rather than giving you a quick feeling of calm within a half hour or so like some other anti-anxiety meds, these medications are typically designed to work more gently, smoothly, and steadily.
-It's important to note that these medications often take several weeks to show effects as they gradually reduce anxiety.
+Rather than giving you a quick sense of calm within about a half hour like some other anti-anxiety meds, these medications are typically designed to work more gently, smoothly, and steadily.
+However, these medications often take several weeks to show effects as they gradually reduce anxiety.

 Serotonin and norepinephrine reuptake inhibitors (SNRIs)

 SNRIs are another class of medications commonly used to treat anxiety that works by increasing both serotonin and norepinephrine levels in the brain.
 They are often first-line options alongside SSRIs to promote anxiety relief.
-Common SNRI brand names may include Effexor, Cymbalta, Pristiq, and Fetzima.
 Clinical trials have shown SNRIs to be effective in treating anxiety, although they may have different side effects and interactions compared to SSRIs.

 Beta-blockers